-In this article, I’m going to solely focus on how to stop sound from leaving a room.
-There are many reasons why you might want to stop noise from leaving your room, it might be that your a lover of music and you like to play loud, so preventing noise from leaving will ensure that your neighbors won’t be disturbed while you enjoy your playlist.
+There are many reasons why you might want to stop noise from leaving a room.
+For instance, if you love to play loud music, preventing noise from leaving will ensure that your neighbors won’t be disturbed by your playlist.

-Whatever your reason may be, sometimes it’s very hard to contain noise inside due to most walls and doors been too thin.
-Which is why after reading this guide you should be able to reduce most of the noise that escapes out of your room.
+Unfortunately, sometimes it’s very hard to contain noise inside a room because most walls and doors are simply too thin.
+However, after reading this guide, you should understand how to dramatically reduce the amount of noise that’s escaping from your room.

 How to Stop Sound From Leaving a Room